-Some of the best recipes in the world have one thing in common;, a great sauce.
+Most great dishes have one thing in common — a delicious sauce.
 A great sauce can take your favorite plate of pasta or cut of steak to the next level, and a proper sauce is at the heart of all delicious soups and stews.

-Mastering the right mix for a creamy sauce is easy but no matter what you’re making, you don’t want it too thick and you definitely don’t want it too thin.
+Mastering the right mix for a creamy sauce is easy, but no matter what you’re making, consistency is key.
+You don’t want it too thick, and you definitely don’t want it too thin.
 Making sure you get the perfectly luscious, not too liquidy consistency can be done with a few tricks.
 Here are the best tips for stirring up a sensational sauce every time.

 Cornstarch is the most popular option for thickening sauce — it’s super effective, flavorless, and readily available.
 When mixed with water and heated, it yields a thick solution.
 Bear in mind that you shouldn’t add it directly to your sauce — it will clump up.